Browse by Medical Category

 Professor of MedicineHarvard Medical School

-Cancer therapy is being revolutionized through the development of more speciﬁc and less toxic treatment approaches that are collectively known as targeted therapeutics.
-A key to the successful application of targeted cancer therapy is the identiﬁcation of speciﬁc genetic abnormalities within tumor cells that are not present in normal tissues.
-The Ellisen laboratory is broadly interested in identifying these genetic abnormalities, understanding how they inﬂuence the biology of cancer cells, and discovering how that biology can inform the selection of the most effective therapy for each patient.
-We address these questions through basic research studies of key tumor-cell signaling pathways and through molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
+Cancer therapy is being revolutionized through the development of more selective and less toxic treatment approaches.
+A key to these advances is the identification of genetic abnormalities within tumor cells that are not present in normal tissues.
+The Ellisen laboratory is broadly interested in identifying these genetic abnormalities and understanding how they inﬂuence the biology of cancer cells and their microenviroment.
+We seek in turn to understand how that biology can inform the selection of the most effective therapy for each patient.
+We address these questions through basic research studies of key tumor-cell signaling and immune pathways, and through molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
 Our discoveries in the basic laboratory and through tumor analysis have led to clinical trials that seek to identify new predictive markers and new therapeutic strategies for breast and other cancers.

 Leif W. Ellisen, MD, PhDPrincipal Investigator

-Our group is broadly interested in how genetic abnormalities within cancer cells inﬂuence their biology and how that biology can, in turn, be exploited to therapeutic advantage.
-We address these questions through basic research studies of key tumor cell signaling pathways including p53, mTOR, and BRCA1/2.
-This work is complemented by molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
-Our discoveries in the basic laboratory and through tumor analysis are being applied in ongoing clinical trials that seek to identify predictive markers for response to speciﬁc therapeutics for breast and other cancers.
+Our group is broadly interested in how genetic abnormalities of breast and related cancers inﬂuence tumor biology, and how that biology can be exploited to therapeutic advantage.
+We address these questions through basic research studies of cancer genetics, molecular evolution and the resulting deregulation of key tumor cell signaling pathways.
+This work is complemented by molecular analyses of patient tissue samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
+Our discoveries in the basic laboratory and through human tumor analysis are being applied in ongoing clinical trials that seek to identify new targets and predictive markers of therapy of breast and other cancers.
 Our ability to work at the interface of basic tumor biology and therapeutic application is strongly supported by our network of collaborators and by the research and clinical infrastructure of the Mass General Cancer Center.

 The p53 network in cancer biology and therapy